-1) Single-phase (1ø) Wiring Connections (Hookup)
+1) Single Phase (1ø) Wiring Connections/Hookup

-The electrical connections on ALL single-phase $(1\emptyset)$ gas models and steam model dryers are made into the rear service bx located at the upper left area of the dryer.
+The electrical connections on ALL single-phase $(1\emptyset)$ gas dryers are made into the rear service box located at the upper left area of the dry

-Actual electrical wire connections are made to L1 and L2 terminals of the motor contactor located in the rear service box mentioned on page 20.
+Actual electrical wire connections are made to the L1 and L2 terminals of the motor contactor located in the rear service box mentioned above.
 The ground connection is also made to the copper lug also provided in this box.